ChokoGroup/Choko-Hack-Automatic-Lists/README.md

 ## What's new in v12.3.1
-- If a folder with the name of the folder with ROMs is not found inside 'patches' but there is a 'default' folder, that will be used.
+- If a folder with the name of the folder with ROMs is not found inside 'patches' but there is a 'default' folder, assets and core inside 'default' will be used.
-- Improved the way files inside patches are applied when customizing UI, now all files inside matching folder (or default) are recursively mounted.
+- Improved the way files inside 'patches' are applied when customizing UI, now all files inside matching folder (or 'default') are recursively mounted.
+- Fixed a bug when installing games were in CHA and some UI sounds and icons would be missing.

 ## What's new in v12.3.0
 - Fixed a bug installing and deleting games into the CHA when using roms other than "parents".